-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the schedules of the City's proportionate share of the net pension liability, the schedules of changes in net pension liability and related ratios, the schedules of changes in total pension liability and related ratios, the schedules of employer contributions - pension plans, the schedules of changes in net other postemployment healthcare benefits liability and related ratios, the schedules of employer contributions - other postemployment healthcare benefits liability and related ratios, the schedules of employer contributions - other postemployment healthcare benefits liability and related ratios, the schedules of employer contributions - other postemployment healthcare benefits land the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We and other auditors have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the schedules of the City's proportionate share of the net pension liability, the schedules of changes in net pension liability and related ratios, the schedules of changes in total pension liability and related ratios, the schedules of employer contributions - pension plans, the schedules of changes in net other postemployment healthcare benefits liability and related ratios, the schedules of employer contributions - other postemployment healthcare benefits liability and related ratios, the schedules of employer contributions - other postemployment healthcare benefits plans, and the budgetary comparison schedule - General Fund, as listed in the table of contents, be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We and other auditors have applied certain limited procedures to the required supplementary information in accordance with auditing standards preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.